MTrajK/coding-problems/README.md

     - [Algorithm Visualizer](https://algorithm-visualizer.org/) - Interactive online platform that visualizes algorithms from code.
 This platform is an open-source project, [here](https://github.com/algorithm-visualizer/algorithm-visualizer) you can find the source code.
 5. Courses and tutorials (but not from universities like the [Courses](#Courses) section):
     - [Google - Intro to Data Structures and Algorithms](https://www.udacity.com/course/data-structures-and-algorithms-in-python--ud513) - Free course on Udacity offered by Google.
-    - [Microsoft - Algorithms and Data Structures](https://www.edx.org/course/algorithms-and-data-structures) - Free course on edX offered by Microsoft.
     - [HackerEarth - Tutorials and Practice](https://www.hackerearth.com/practice/) - Practice problems and learn about many algorithms and data structures needed for competitive programming.
     - [KhanAcademy - Algorithms](https://www.khanacademy.org/computing/computer-science/algorithms) - Good explanations for some basic algorithms.
     - [Tutorialspoint - Data Structures and Algorithms](https://www.tutorialspoint.com/data_structures_algorithms/index.htm) - Another platform with good explanations, also Tutorialspoint has free tutorials for almost everything related to CS!
     - [Programiz - Data Structures and Algorithms](https://www.programiz.com/dsa) - One more platform which explains the data structures and algorithms in a simple and interesting way.
     - [Hackr.io - Data Structures and Algorithms Tutorials and Courses](https://hackr.io/tutorials/learn-data-structures-algorithms) - Big collection of tutorials and courses.
-    - [Scaler - Data Structures Tutorial](https://www.scaler.com/topics/data-structures/) - Learn in-depth about the need & applications of data structures.
+    - [Scaler - Data Structures Tutorial](https://www.scaler.com/topics/data-structures/) - Interesting and interactive explanations of some basic data structures.
 6. YouTube playlists with tutorials:
     - [Data Structures by mycodeschool](https://www.youtube.com/playlist?list=PL2_aWCzGMAwI3W_JlcBbtYTwiQSsOTa6P)
     - [Data Structures by HackerRank](https://www.youtube.com/playlist?list=PLI1t_8YX-Apv-UiRlnZwqqrRT8D1RhriX)